Forms, Presentations, Handout and Websites

 Editing Strategies: This presentation runs about 15 minutes and discusses common editing issues for writers.

-This series of helpful animations demonstrate how articles become a part of the library collection, how you can use databases to help find those articles, and picking a topic for your research project.
+This series of helpful videos demonstrate how articles become a part of the library collection, how you can use databases to help find those articles, and picking a topic for your research project.
+The series is updated frequently, so if you are looking for a resource be sure to check here.
+Here are a few we thought would be helpful:

 From Idea to Library: Ever wondered just how research articles become a part of the library collection?
 This short video explains it.